stack-mind/template-web/README.md

 ## Building

+By default, this template uses the [static adapter](https://www.npmjs.com/package/@sveltejs/adapter-static).

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
+If you need a different adapter, see [adapters](https://kit.svelte.dev/docs#adapters) for your target environment.
 Then:

 ```bash
 npm run build